 Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

-An ex-Russian spy and his daughter are in critical but stable condition, officials said at a press conference Sunday, after they were allegedly poisoned by a nerve agent.
+An ex-Russian spy and his adult daughter remain in critical condition after British authorities said they were poisoned by a nerve agent this month.

 His background as a spy